LibrePDF/OpenPDF/openpdf-renderer/README.md

 # OpenPDF-renderer

 OpenPDF-renderer is a pure Java library for rendering PDF files as images using Java2D.
-It provides a lightweight, dependency-free way to convert PDF pages into BufferedImage objects suitable for display in Swing applications or saving to image files.
+It provides a lightweight way to convert PDF pages into BufferedImage objects suitable for display in Swing applications or saving to image files.
+Since 3.0.5 it uses `openpdf-core` (`com.github.librepdf:openpdf`) as its PDF parser.

 ## Features